 While bait fishing from rock marks require the use of some of the heaviest gear available in sea angling, deep water rock marks can be successfully fished with light float and spinning gear.
 As these methods involve presenting a bait or lure in midwater (rather than on the rocky seabed) light gear can be used as the chances of getting snagged are lower, and absolutely great sport can be had catching bass, wrasse, pollock and mackerel.
 Many anglers have some of their best battles hooking a decent sized pollock or bass on light gear when fishing rock marks.
 See the sections on spinning and float fishing for more details and advice on using these techniques from rock marks.

-LRF (Light Rock Fishing) is a type of fishing that employs the lightest tackle possible – 5-7ft rods that cast weights of 3-7 grams or less (some cast weights of just 0.5 gram) – and has gained popularity over the last few years.
-Generally LRF fishing involves casting and retrieving very small jig heads, jelly lures and spinners into rockpools and shallow water to tempt fish lurking in the cracks, crevices and weedbeds into taking the lures.
+LRF (Light Rock Fishing) is a type of fishing that has seen a rise in popularity over the last few years.
+This type of fishing employs the lightest tackle possible such as 5 – 7ft rods that cast weights of just a few grams (some cast weights of just 0.5 gram).
+Generally LRF fishing involves casting and retrieving very small jig heads, jelly lures and spinners into rockpools and shallow water to tempt fish lurking in the cracks, crevices and weed beds into taking the lures.
 This type of fishing places the emphasis on catching what is out there, whether it is decent sized wrasse and rockling or the smallest of mini-species such as sea scorpions, blennies and gobies.
 Anglers taking part in LRF will often walk long distances and take in fishing at a number of marks over the course of a session.
 LRF is all about targeting the fish that are overlooked by other anglers and having fun catching them.
 A much longer article on LRF, with suggestions for rods, reels and lures, can be found by clicking here.